By Gwen Spicer

 |A Volara layer was secured to outer surfaces of the Ethafoam bumpers.|

 Archival packing and crating is a geometric three-dimensional puzzle.
-The individual packing occurs on site, but before they come, there is extensive work that is done first.
+The individual packing occurs on site, but before the professional art packers arrive, there is extensive work that is done first.
 A full plan is mapped out where all of the artifacts are to go.
 Each tray and the amount of space is predetermined and pre-cut Ethafoam pieces are provided that are pre-sized.

 It is critical that an institution provides as many accurate dimensions as possible.
 The dimensions must include not just the standard, height and width, but also depth.
 If storage trays or other supports are present, these too need to be disclosed.
 No company that is being asked to perform this task can know the size of these, and communicating as much as possible is necessary.

 So many steps exist prior to an exhibit opening.
-The orchestration of borrowing artifacts from several institutions, and then conserving, conditioning and packing these artifacts will be for nothing if they are not transported with the utmost care._____________________________
+The orchestration of borrowing artifacts from several institutions, and then conserving, conditioning and packing these artifacts will be for nothing if they are not transported with the utmost care by the experts._____________________________

 Gwen Spicer is a textile conservator in private practice.
 Spicer Art Conservation specializes in textile conservation, object conservation, and the conservation of works on paper.
 Gwen's innovative treatment and mounting of flags and textiles is unrivaled.
 To contact her, please visit her website.